Boarding Your Rescue Dog for the First Time: What You Need to Know

 Your rescue dog has done something remarkable.
 They've learned to trust again, build a routine, and feel safe.
 Boarding them for the first time doesn't have to undo any of that — not if the environment is right.

 Browse sitters on Ruh-Roh Retreat and find an independent provider in Orange County whose home, experience, and approach are the right fit for a dog who deserves to be understood, not just managed.
+Many platforms make it easy to find a sitter; Ruh-Roh Retreat makes it easier to find the right one — a curated marketplace where you can compare experienced sitters by home environment, experience, and care style to choose the fit for your individual dog.

 If you're a rescue organization sharing this with adopters: feel free to use this as a resource in your post-adoption packet.
 The more an adopter understands about why environment matters during boarding, the better choices they'll make — for the dog and for the progress you've both worked toward.